History of QPP

 QPP always recognised the importance and value in people living with HIV having significant input into the HIV response.
 In a renewed commitment to the MIPA Principle, it was decided to revert to the classes of membership that had originally been established to ensure only people living with HIV could stand for election to the QPP Board and vote on QPP business.

-2006-2007 began a review of our service delivery, as we moved away from a welfare model to supporting self-determination with a self-help model.
+2006-2007 began a review of our service delivery, as we moved away from a welfare model to supporting self-determination through the use of a self-help model.
 With this, QPP expanded the peer and social support events and the first Planet Positive took place in Brisbane.
 In 2007, the QPSB was also re-established through the efforts of a dedicated student placement, and became the first speaker’s bureau in the country to be inclusive of people living with viral hepatitis.
-This was also the time we were forced to vacate our office premises in Vulture Street after a serious ceiling collapse, and with a successful application for a Capital Works Grant from Queensland Health, we were able to purchase and undertake a substantial refit of our current premises in Manilla Street, East Brisbane.
+During this time we were forced to vacate our office premises in Vulture Street after a serious ceiling collapse, and with a successful application for a Capital Works Grant from Queensland Health, we were able to purchase and undertake a substantial refit of our current premises in Manilla Street, East Brisbane.
 With this significant acquisition, QPP became the first state-based PLHIV organisation in Australia to own our own building – an important milestone for our continuation and long-term successes.

 In 2010, QPP and QAHC were successful in a joint funding submission to MAC Cosmetics and we were able to establish a part-time Peer Support and Community Development Officer position in Cairns.
 This allowed QPP to expand our support services for people living with HIV outside of the South East Queensland region.
 Today, QPP continues to actively build and support partnerships that allow us to maximise our outputs for all people living with HIV across Queensland.
 With the launch of our new website in 2013, we aim to build connections to the diverse communities of Queensland through the use of technology.
 This is timely for QPP as we have also significantly expanded by hosting four new positions within the Community HIV Education and Prevention Program (CHEPP), funded by the Ministerial Advisory Committee (MAC) on HIV/AIDS.